 7. RIDER AND HANDLER HEALTH & SAFETY

-- Anyone riding or handling horses must take reasonable care that their behavior or the behavior of their horse/s does not adversely affect the health and safety of other persons or other horses.
+- Anyone riding or handling horses must take reasonable care that their behaviour or the behaviour of their horse/s does not adversely affect the health and safety of other persons or other horses.

-- Anyone riding or handling horses must cooperate and comply with any reasonable request or instruction given relating to aspects of health and safety at the equestrian event by event organizers or officials.
+- Anyone riding or handling horses must cooperate and comply with any reasonable request or instruction given relating to aspects of health and safety at the equestrian event by event organisers or officials.

 - When riding horses, riders, grooms or any other members of the rider’s team must wear appropriate equipment, including footwear, and protective headgear.
 Research has shown that injuries to the head are significantly reduced when riders wear appropriate protective headgear.
 Riders are therefore strongly encouraged to take the necessary safety precautions even in competition.